jamesplease/fi-calc-guide/src/about.md

 FI Calc is a calculator that helps you plan for retirement.

-The goal of FI Calc is to provide all of the features one might need when creating their retirement plan using historical data and Monte Carlo simulations.
+The goal of FI Calc is to provide all of the features one might need when evaluating their retirement plan using the backtesting method.

 ### History